Jamescheng40/Server-Client-App-Example-GamePictureSharingApp/ReadMe.md

 Warning: above steps would set up user PC as a virtual server for this APP

-## "Server-Client-App-Example-GamePictureSharingApp/WebFolder_PHP_Side" Contains All Neccessary Files For This Android APP
+## "Server-Client-App-Example-GamePictureSharingApp/WebFolder_PHP_Side" Contains All Neccessary PHP Files For This Android APP

     1. Copy this folder into your WebServer Based Folder eg, Your IIS 7 Express should have an physical path in your actual disk drive
  ![alt text](https://raw.githubusercontent.com/Jamescheng40/Server-Client-App-Example-GamePictureSharingApp/master/imgForReadme/imag1.JPG)